Madoshakalaka/trunk-compress/README.md

-This is what you will get with the help of `trunk-compress`:
+This is what `trunk-compress` generates:

 ```
 your_workspace/frontend/dist/